|

 Tamarack and White Cedar.
 Plants include Leatherleaf, Labrador Tea,

-Bog Rosemary, Blueberries, Cranberries, Three-leaved-Solomon’s
+Bog Rosemary, Blueberries, Cranberries, Three-leaved-Solomons

 Seal, Sundew and Pitcher Plants.